 - Insect bite cream is also very practical to pack for your trip, especially in the evenings.

 4. Electronic devices and ENTERTAINMENT ON THE WAY

 - Central Asia is very photogenic so take your camera, enough memory cards, as well as batteries and chargers.

 - Charger plugs are the same as in the EU.
 In many hotel rooms, there might only be one or two sockets, so taking an outlet with several sockets can be very useful, especially if you’re sharing the room.

 - It’s always nice to share your socket with other travelers at the airports or guesthouses where sockets can be scarce.

 - Solar chargers are ideal for wilderness hiking and camping.

 Travel in Central Asia involves long drives and long intercity transfers.

 - Prepare good music, movies, and audiobooks to listen to during long car rides.
-The audio entertainment can be a better choice for Central Asia, rather than reading books as it is not very convenient and healthy for your eyes to read on a shaky road for several hours.
+Audio entertainment can be a better choice for Central Asia, rather than reading books as it is not very convenient to read on a shaky road for several hours.